Sun Yang: 2019 World Championships

 At the 2019 World Championships, Sun finished 2nd behind Danas Rapšys in the 200 metre freestyle.
 After the race was over, Rapšys was disqualified for a false start, giving Sun the gold and his third straight medal in the event at the World Championships.
 In the 400 metre freestyle, Sun won gold with a time of 3:42.44, finishing 0.73 seconds ahead of runner-up Horton and earning his fourth consecutive title in this event.
 He is the first and the only swimmer to do so.

 Sun clashed with Duncan Scott during the 200 metre freestyle presentation.
 Both the British and Australian camps had been critical about Sun's actions the year prior.
 Scott refused to share the podium with Sun, and neither competitor shook hands, after which Sun could be seen gesturing and shouting at Scott.
 In a similar incident a few days earlier, Australian swimmer Mack Horton had also refused to share the podium with Sun.
 Horton was given an official warning by the sport's organising body, FINA.
 Following the medal ceremonies, Horton, Scott, and Sun were served letters by FINA, warning them about their behaviour.
 In a statement, FINA said: "While FINA respects the principle of freedom of speech, it has to be conducted in the right context ... [athletes should not] use FINA events to make personal statements or gestures".

-Despite Horton not having any evidence of cheating against Sun Yang, except for the circumstantial FINA and later CAS ruling against Sun on unrelated charges, he claims to “know” that Sun Yang was doping, and says his stance is not personal or due to national prejudice.
+Despite Horton not having any evidence of cheating against Sun, except for the circumstantial FINA and later CAS ruling against Sun on unrelated charges, he claims to "know" that Sun was doping, and says his stance is not personal or due to national prejudice.